followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxChart/1 Configuration/valueAxis/tickInterval/tickInterval.md

 ===========================================================================

 <!--shortDescription-->
 Specifies the interval between [major ticks](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/valueAxis/tick/).
+Does not apply to [discrete axes](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/valueAxis/#type).
 <!--/shortDescription-->

 <!--fullDescription-->
-Major ticks divide an axis into segments thus improving the viewer's perception of visualized data.
-Major ticks are generated automatically, unless the **tickInterval** option is set.

-If the axis displays numbers, assign a number to this option.
-If the axis displays date-time values, assign one of the accepted string values or an object to this option.
-The object should contain only one of all fields described in this section, for example:
+If the axis displays numbers, set the **tickInterval** to a number.
+This number should fall into a range of 0 to 1 for a full-stacked series.
+For example, a **tickInterval** of 0.2 places a tick every 20%.
+If the axis displays date-time values, set the **tickInterval** to an accepted string value or object that contains one of the fields described in this section, for example:

 ---
 ##### jQuery